 - How can I cancel or reschedule my appointment?

 If you schedule your appointment online, you will receive a confirmation that includes instructions on how to cancel or reschedule your appointment online.
 You may also contact the U.S. Embassy in Abuja or the U.S. Consulate General in Lagos to cancel or reschedule.

 - My child’s CRBA was denied.
 What do I do next?

 You may wish to consult with an immigration attorney to assist you through this complicated process.
 Your next steps will depend on the reason for the denial.
 If the application was “not issued” because you failed to supply required evidence within the 90-day deadline, you may be able to resubmit your application with new evidence, but you will need to pay a new fee.
 Remember, your application will only be considered if you provide new evidence.
-If your application was denied, you may have different options.
-An application may be denied because neither parent was a U.S. citizen when the child was born or there was no genetic relationship between the U.S. citizen parent and the child.
-In each of these cases, the child will not qualify for a CRBA.
-Therefore, the parents may want to consider the immigrant visa process.
+If your application was denied, you have different options.
+For example, an application may be denied because neither parent was a U.S. citizen when the child was born or there was no genetic relationship between the U.S. citizen parent and the child.
+If the child does not qualify for a CRBA, the parents may want to consider the immigrant visa process.

 - Whom do I contact if I have additional questions?